berkshelf/berkshelf/_includes/index-2.0.md

 ## The Berksfile

 Dependencies are managed via the file `Berksfile`.
 The Berksfile is like Bundler's Gemfile.
-Entries in the Berskfile are known as sources.
+Entries in the Berksfile are known as sources.
 It contains a list of sources identifying what Cookbooks to retrieve and where to get them.

     metadata
     cookbook 'memcached'